Skip to Content

 Proper food storage is critical in bear country to prevent attracting these animals to campsites.
 Bears have an excellent sense of smell, and even a small amount of food can draw them from miles away.
 Using bear-proof containers is one of the most effective ways to store food safely.

-15. Responding to Bear Charges
+15. Responding To Bear Charges

-Responding to Bear Charges
+Responding To Bear Charges

 © neilsimmonsphotography

-Facing a charging bear is one of the most frightening experiences one could encounter in the wild.
-Knowing how to respond is crucial for survival.
 A charge can be either a bluff or a real attack, and understanding the difference can make all the difference.

 In case of a bluff charge, the bear might stop short or veer off at the last moment.
 The key is to remain calm, stand your ground, and be prepared to use bear spray.